CBIIT/cellminercdb/www/files/guide.md

 1. **Cell Line Set** selects the data source.
 The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).

 2. The response variable by selecting
-  - the **Response Data Type** (example: a drug or a molecular dataset).
+  - **Response Data Type** (example: a drug or a molecular dataset).
 The options for this vary dependent on the source selected above, and appear in the Response Data Type dropdown.
 See the Metadata tab for data types description.
-  - the **Response Identifier** (e.g., a specific drug or gene identifier)
+  - **Response Identifier** (e.g., a specific drug or gene identifier)

 3. The predictor variables from the same data source by selecting
-  - the **Predictor Data Type/s** (as explained in response data type).
+  - **Predictor Data Type/s** (as explained in response data type).
 Use command button on Macs or control key on PCs to select more than one dataset
-  - the **Minimal Value Range** for the first listed data type (optional – default zero)
+  - **Minimal Range Value** for the first listed data type (optional – default zero)
-  - the **predictor identifiers** (optional for Lasso model –see point5)
+  - **predictor identifiers** (optional for Lasso model –see point5)

-4. Desired tissues: by default, all cell lines are included however you can selected some based-on tissue
+4. Selected tissues: by default, all cell lines are included however you can selected some based-on tissue
-  - **Select Tissues to** include or exclude specific tissues
+  - **Select Tissues** to include or exclude specific tissues
-  - **Select Tissues of Origin Subset/s**
+  - **Select Tissues of Origin Subset/s** : by default, all tissues are selected and included.
+The user may also select specific tissues (to include or exclude).
+On Macs, more than one tissue of origin may be selected using the “command” key.
+On PC's use the "control" key.

-5. The **Algorithm**: by default, the basic linear regression model is selected however you can select the Lasso model (penalized linear regression model).
-If Lasso algorithm is selected, you have to:
+5. **Algorithm**: by default, the basic linear regression model is selected however you can select the Lasso model (penalized linear regression model).
+If Lasso algorithm is selected, you have to specify:
   - **Select Gene Sets**: The gene selection is based on curated gene sets such as DNA Damage Repair DDR or Apoptosis.
 The user can select one or more gene sets.
-  - specify the **Maximum Number of Predictors** (default 4)
+  - **Maximum Number of Predictors** (default 4)

 Once all the above information is entered, a regression model is built and the results are shown in different ways such as the technical details of the model, observed vs. predictive responses plots or variables heatmap.
 Find below an explanation of different output for the regression model module.